mattmacf98/viam-app-skeleton/README.md

 # TODO

-- **Rollback Tag Sync Issue:**
-  When using the rollback workflow, the new rollback tag (e.g. `1.5.3`) created in git will not match what's in `package.json`, since only the tag and deployment are updated, not the repo files.
-This requires a manual edit to bump `package.json` (and `CHANGELOG.md`) to match the deployed version, or else future tags may conflict or versioning becomes confusing.
-  _TODO: Consider writing a script or Github Action to automatically sync `package.json` to the latest deployed tag after a rollback!
-Open to cleaner solutions._

 - **No Automated Test Running (Yet):**
   CI workflows currently do not run unit or end-to-end tests—only linting and type-checks are performed.
   _TODO: Set up gh action to properly run with playwright_